Motyak/ml-tools/mlp/README.txt

 Modules (.mlp files exporting symbols) should have their `include` directives, if any, at the very top.

-A `package main` line allows to separate code to always export from code to only export when pre-processing as the main file.
+A `package main` line allows to separate <code to always export>
+from <code to only export when pre-processing as the main file>.

-There should be no `include` directive after the `package main` line.
+There should be no `include` directive starting from the `package main` line.

 ---